The Birth Of An African Neuroethics Pioneer

 Dr. Olivia Matshabane, Neuroethics Researcher, Africa Neuroethics Research Group, SAMRC/SU Genomics of Brain Disorders Unit, Department of Psychiatry, Stellenbosch University

 In the small village called eNqgele, near eDikeni (Alice) in the Eastern Cape Province, South Africa, is where Dr. Matshabane was born and raised in a traditional Xhosa home by her grandparents.
-In Ngqele is where she spent her first 1000 days – which developmental psychologists posit are a critical phase of a child’s life, as the things that occur to and around the child significantly influence the child’s brain, body and emotional development.
+In Ngqele is where she spent her first 1000 days – which developmental psychologists emphasize to be a critical phase of a child’s life, as the things that occur to and around the child significantly influence the child’s brain, body and emotional development.
 During this developmentally critical phase, Dr. Matshabane was surrounded by not only her grandparents, but also the warm Ngqele community members who from a young age modelled African values of Ubuntu.
 Later, Dr. Matshabane moved to Cape Town, South Africa – which is an urban city.
-This is where she was privileged to attend well-resourced schools and later, it is where she pursued her undergraduate and graduate training in community psychology and ethics of African genomics.
-Stemming from village roots, not many would have expected that Dr. Matshabane would go on to lead and influence the global conversation around neuroethics and African perspectives in science, in the ways that she has.
+This is where she was privileged to attend well-resourced schools and later, it is where she pursued her undergraduate and graduate training in psychology, medicine and ethics.
+Stemming from village roots – not many would have expected that Dr. Matshabane would go on to lead and influence the global conversation around neuroethics and African perspectives in science, in the ways that she has.

-Looking back, Dr. Matshabane’s journey from a rural South African village to becoming one of the world’s leading voices in neuroethics represents more than personal achievement; it embodies the isiXhosa maxim that she writes about – and demonstrates – in her work, that “umntu ngumntu ngabantu”, meaning ‘a person is a person because of other people’.
+Looking back, Dr. Matshabane’s journey from a rural South African village to becoming one of the world’s leading voices in neuroethics represents more than personal achievement; it embodies the isiXhosa maxim that remains foundational for her life, which is “umntu ngumntu ngabantu”, meaning ‘a person is a person because of other people’.
 In her case, the people who have had a significant impact on her life journey, are her family, community as well as the role models and mentors she has crossed paths with.

 On the latter she says: “it is the role models and mentors that I have been so privileged to know, who have deeply influenced my purpose-driven leadership approach.
 Now, working alongside the talented team members in the Africa Neuroethics Research Group, I am always curious and asking questions, both out loud and internally, about what steps we can take that involve everyone growing in ways that they wish to grow, in order to be even better contributors to the improvement of brain and mental health science in Africa – which is really at the core of the neuroethics work that we do”.